 Preparing for exams is no easy task, but it is possible to succeed with focus and diligence.
-This article will provide some tips on focusing on studying for exams and improving your chances of doing well.
+This article will provide tips on studying for exams and improving your chances of doing well.

-If you are a student, you should be aware that there is a lot of pressure to study for exams.
+As a student, you should know that there is a lot of pressure to study for exams.

 Most students have little or no choice over the subjects they need to get good grades, even if they don’t want to.
 They have to study these.

-However, if you can focus on studying for exams, then these can be managed much better.
+However, if you can focus on studying for exams, these can be managed much better.

 How to Focus on Studying for Exams